awillows/W365DeploymentGuide/Windows365-Deployment-Guide.md

 ---

-*This document is provided for informational purposes.
-Please consult with your Microsoft representative for the latest information and guidance specific to your organization's needs.*

-**© 2024 Microsoft Corporation.
-All rights reserved.**
+---

+## Disclaimer

+*This is an **unofficial community guide** and is not affiliated with, endorsed by, or representative of Microsoft Corporation.
+The information contained in this document is provided "as-is" for educational and informational purposes only.*

+*Product names, logos, and brands are property of their respective owners.
+Always refer to official Microsoft documentation and consult with qualified professionals before making deployment decisions.*

+*For official guidance, please visit: [Microsoft Learn - Windows 365](https://learn.microsoft.com/windows-365/)*